libp2p/specs/noise/README.md

    userland.
 Examples of usage include streamlining muxer selection.

 These payloads MUST be inserted into the first message of the handshake pattern **that guarantees secrecy**.

-* In XX-initiated handshakes, the initiator will send its payload in message 3 (closing message), whereas the responder will send theirs in message 2 (their only message).
+In practice, this means that the initiator must not send a payload in their first message.
+Instead, the initiator will send its payload in message 3 (closing message), whereas the responder will send theirs in message 2 (their only message).
-* In IK-initiated handshakes, the initiator will optimistically send its payload in message 1 (as it satisfies the guarantee).
-Next, this case bifurcates:
-    * If the responder continues the IK handshake, it will send its payload in message 2.
-The handshake ends.
-    * If the responder fall backs to `XXfallback`, it will have failed to decrypt the payload in message 1.
-A retransmission from the initiator with the fresh cryptographic material is necessary.
-This is performed in message 3.

-When decrypted, the payload has the structure described in [Encrypted Payloads](#encrypted-payloads), consisting of a length-prefixed `body` field followed by optional padding.

-The `body` of the payload contains a serialized [protobuf][protobuf] `NoiseHandshakePayload` message with the following schema:
+When decrypted, the payload contains a serialized [protobuf][protobuf] `NoiseHandshakePayload` message with the following schema:

 ``` protobuf